History of Jill Biden in Timeline

 Where the Light Enters: Building a Family, Discovering Myself

-By 2019, Jill Biden and her husband reported about $15 million in income since leaving the vice presidency, including $700,000 in speaking engagements for herself.
-The couple also substantially increased their charitable giving during this period.
+By 2019, Jill and Joe Biden reported approximately $15 million in income since leaving the vice presidency, including $700,000 from Jill's speaking engagements.
+They also substantially increased their charitable giving.

 Joey: The Story of Joe Biden